-- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, weekend or early morning shifts. - You can claim the cost of using your car when you drive: - directly between separate jobs on the same day - for example, from your first job as a meat processor directly to your second job as a butcher - to and from an alternate workplace for the same employer on the same day - for example, between the abattoirs and your work site. - In limited circumstances, you can claim the cost of trips between home and work, where you carry bulky tools or equipment for work.
+- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or work outside normal business hours - for example, weekend or early morning shifts. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, from your job as a factory worker to your second job as a bar assistant - to and from an alternate workplace for the same employer on the same day - for example, from the warehouse to a job site. - In limited circumstances, you can claim the cost of trips between home and work, where you carry bulky tools or equipment for work.
 You can claim a deduction for the cost of these trips if all of the following apply: - the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice